 You need all the necessary information to make decisions about pet aftercare services and final preparations for your beloved pet.
 You also need the information to be emotionally prepared for what’s coming.
-Pet burials and pet cremations in Bethlehem, GA can be helpful to you when planning for your beloved pet’s final resting place.
+Pet burials and pet cremation in Chamblee, GA can be helpful to you when planning for your beloved pet’s final resting place.

 One way to make the experience less stressful is by making sure you have all the information.
 One aftercare option is burial in a pet cemetery.
 There is a lot more to burials than you would think, but this list of burial frequently asked questions should help.

 - Why is Burial Necessary in the First Place?
 While there are many disposition options besides burial, a burial is a wonderful way to remember your lost pet in a constructive way.
-A big part of the grief process is memorializing and honoring your beloved pet, and a permanent burial place serves as a focal point remembering your lost furry friend.
+A big part of the grief process is memorializing and honoring your beloved pet, and a permanent burial place serves as a focal point for remembering your lost furry friend.
 A permanent resting place also gives your pet a dignified ending while still allowing his or her memory to live on.
+This option also applies to our equine services.

 - What Are Burial Vaults?
 And Do I Need One?
 Burial vaults are the outside container that holds a coffin or casket.
 Their primary function is to protect the casket and help maintain the grave’s integrity, so the surface doesn’t sink in.
 Most active pet cemeteries do require burial vaults to keep the cemetery ground intact and safe.